SkyInkLearning/Azure_DevOps_yaml/README.md

       - master
 ```

 Both the trigger and pr are telling the pipeline to run when a merge/pr is done to either of those two branches.
-So when finishing a feature you create a pull request to add it to the dve branch which triggers the pipeline to run.
-After the pr run, it will run again on the feature getting merged into the dev branch.
-Same thing for the master/main branch.
-So in total, adding a feature will make the pipeline run four times.
+So when finishing a feature you create a pull request to add it to the dev branch which triggers the pipeline to run.
+After the pr has ran, it will run again on the feature getting merged into the dev branch.

+The same thing happens for the master/main branch, which makes the total pipeline runs four, just to merge get a new feature to the website.

+In the case of the pipeline shown below the deploy stage only happens on the merge to the master branch.

 <img src="https://github.com/user-attachments/assets/2c737f5d-b14a-4514-aa0c-7f18d4c10a57" height="400">